coveo/source.coveo.com/_posts/2017-04-06-a-story-of-typescript-webpack-and-code-splitting.md

 I would say there are 3 big performance factor when dealing with a modern web application that does heavy use of JavaScript :

-* Initial load time before the end user is able to interact with your application.
+- Initial load time before the end user is able to interact with your application.

-  This is impacted by the total amount of JavaScript the user has to download (limited by their bandwidth), and that their browser has to parse.
-* The rendering speed, and how much client side logic your code has to execute.
+- The rendering speed, and how much client side logic your code has to execute.
-* How fast the backend can process the various requests you are hammering it with.
+- How fast the backend can process the various requests you are hammering it with.

-Code splitting is designed to improve the first of those 3 points.
-The basic logic is relatively simple and logical : Minimize the amount of code needed for your application to "start", and progressively load more JavaScript as the user needs access to more feature while they are using your application.
+Code splitting is used to improve the first of those 3 points.
+The basic logic is relatively simple : minimize the amount of code needed for your application to "start", and progressively load more JavaScript as the user needs access to more feature while they are using your application.

 In a classic scenario (and what most tutorial describe on the web), you would achieve that by serving the needed code based on the path of your application.

 For example, for a `Todo` app (very original, I know), the initial load would download only the needed code for the `home` or `login` page.

-Then, once the users starts navigating to, say `/view`, you would serve minimum amount of code to simply view the list of `Todo's`.
+Then, once the users starts navigating to, say `/view`, you would serve the minimum amount of code needed to simply view the list of `Todo's`.

 Very rarely, end users would want to access the `/edit` page, which would probably be the part of our imaginary application that would require the most amount of code to function properly.
 Only then would the user need to download that part of your application.